TeamVelocirabbit/Hyper.Activit.io/README.md

   - **Activity comments** - Some basic messaging functionality between team members was a feature that the team would have liked to have implemented; however, it, too, was deemed to be a stretch feature.

-  - **Activity and Team deletion** - The ability to delete activities and teams was also felt to be a stretch feature that could be useful to a user.